lmlukoseviciute/enerheads-quant-challenge/readme.md

 - `10YLT-1001A0008Q_DA_eurmwh` - this is Nord Pool day-ahead auction cleared price (EUR/MWh).
 Consider it to be part of predictors since it is known in advanced.

 Activations are Litgrid activated energy used to balance the system (to counter the imbalance).
 Train an imbalance and mFRR activations prediction models:
-1. Calculate deltas for meteorological values.
+1. Calculate forecast deltas for meteorological columns.
 2. Train and evaluate a prediction model for imbalance and mFRR activations.
 Which can you forecast more accurately?
 Can we use imbalance as a predictor for activations?
-3. Assume we know actual values of activations 30 minutes after, for example, at 12:00 we know value of 11:15. what autoregressive timeseries forecasting method is good for forecasting?
+3. Assume we know actual values of activations 30 minutes after timestep ends, for example, at 12:00 we know value of 11:15. what autoregressive timeseries forecasting method is good for forecasting?
 How does it compare to your previous model?
 4. What tendencies do you see in imbalance volumes?
 For example, imbalance is positive for some hours, or happens almost certainly under some weather conditions?

 ## :battery: BESS schedule optimization :battery:

 Every 15 minutes a balancing energy activations auction takes place where the price is cleared and Litgrid activates mFRR upwards or downwards (or none at all).
 You are given data of balancing market mFRR product in [market data file](https://github.com/jkved/enerheads-quant-challenge/blob/main/data/spot_balancing_2025Q1.csv).
 The columns of interest here are these:
-- `LT_mfrr_SA_up_activ` - mFRR upwards activations (in MW)
+- `LT_mfrr_SA_up_activ` - cleared mFRR upwards activations (in MW)
-- `LT_mfrr_SA_down_activ` - mFRR downwards activations (in MW)
+- `LT_mfrr_SA_down_activ` - cleared mFRR downwards activations (in MW)
-- `LT_up_sa_cbmp` - marginal price of mFRR upwards activations (in EUR/MWh)
+- `LT_up_sa_cbmp` - cleared marginal price of mFRR upwards activations (in EUR/MWh)
-- `LT_down_sa_cbmp` - marginal price of mFRR downwards activations (in EUR/MWh)
+- `LT_down_sa_cbmp` - cleared marginal price of mFRR downwards activations (in EUR/MWh)
 If you feel like you need further elaboration on the nature of the task - look up knapsack problem and linear programming.

 Given these constraints and assumptions: